Explaining Time Series Classification Predictions via Causal Attributions: Experiments

+\heading{EEG Classification} As the third dataset, we analyze the schizophrenia EEG dataset \cite{borisov2005analysis}, comprising 16 channels with 248 time steps each, from paranoid schizophrenia patients and healthy controls.
+Concepts are extracted via EEG microstate analysis \cite{pascual1995segmentation} using open-source tools \cite{githubGitHubFredericvWeegmicrostates, GramfortEtAl2013a}, capturing transient brain states linked to neural dynamics and cognition.
+Four concepts (A-D) yield a concept validation AUROC of 0.8249 (95\% PI 0.7682–0.8793).
+Figure~\ref{fig: topographic map4} shows a topographic map of brain activity per microstate for comparison with literature.
+The S4 model achieves classification AUROC of 0.9671 (95\% PI 0.9432–0.9849).
+Fig.~\ref{fig:concept_schizophrenia_s} visualizes concept assignments for a schizophrenia sample.

-Figure \ref{fig:ate_eeg} presents the associational and causal attributions for the EEG classification task.
-Several studies in the literature have identified specific patterns associated with schizophrenia.
-From a global perspective, B exhibits statistically significant differences between patients and controls in numerous studies, considering both duration \cite{KIKUCHI2007163,koenig1999deviant,NISHIDA20131106} and occurrence \cite{koenig1999deviant,NISHIDA20131106}.
-Moreover, other studies have highlighted the importance of A and C based on features such as occurrence, coverage, and duration \cite{2022_resting}, as well as D due to increased mean duration \cite{10.3389/fpsyt.2021.761203}.
-Thus, while associational attributions do not adequately cover all expert knowledge attributions globally, causal attributions do.
-From a channel-wise perspective to the best of our knowledge, we are the first work to investigate any effect of single leads microstates for schizophrenia detection using EEG.
-In the two previous datasets, the concepts typically exhibit a consistent pattern across channels, however, here the associational plot appears to show random behavior.
+Fig.~\ref{fig:ate_eeg} shows associational and causal attributions for EEG classification.
+Literature identifies concept B as significantly different between schizophrenia patients and controls across multiple studies considering duration \cite{KIKUCHI2007163, koenig1999deviant, NISHIDA20131106} and occurrence \cite{koenig1999deviant, NISHIDA20131106}.
+Concepts A and C are also highlighted for features like occurrence and coverage \cite{2022_resting}, and concept D for increased mean duration \cite{10.3389/fpsyt.2021.761203}.
+Globally, causal attributions align better with expert knowledge than associational ones.
+Notably, from a channel-wise perspective, this work is the first to investigate single-lead microstate effects in schizophrenia EEG classification; unlike previous datasets, associational attributions here appear inconsistent across channels.

+\heading{Toy Example of Causal vs. Associational Attribution} To illustrate the difference between causal and associational attributions, we considered a simple single-concept toy example involving a sine-wave signal with class-dependent amplitude.
+The full setup and derivations are provided in Section~\ref{app:toy} of the supplementary material.